Employment Law Cases

 Q: Can we ask employees to take holiday during furloughing?

 A: Holiday will accrue during furlough and can be taken and an employer can force an employee to take holiday during a furlough period.
 However, hours taken as holiday count as furloughed hours and not working hours.
-Employees should not be furloughed specifically because they are on holiday.
+Employees should not be furloughed specifically because they are on holiday and this is specifically referred to in relation to Christmas where employers should not furlough employees already taking holiday, even if it is likely to be a quieter period for the business.

 Although legislation was introduced to allow employees to carry over holiday for up to two years if they have been prevented from taking it due to the pandemic, the guidance makes it clear that those on furlough are expected to take their holiday unless their employer cannot afford to pay them their full wages because of their financial situation.